Haqi Osman

-Haqi Osman (born 11 April 2002), is a Ghanaian professional footballer who plays as a winger for TFF First League club Çaykur Rizespor on loan from Yeni Malatyaspor.
+Haqi Osman (born 11 April 2002), is a Ghanaian professional footballer who plays as a winger for TFF 1.
+Lig club Keçiörengücü.

 Professional career

 Osman began his career with the Ghanaian club Planners Athletic Club, and transferred to the Turkish club Yeni Malatyaspor on 1 February 2021.
 He made his professional debut with Yeni Malatyaspor in a 5–1 Süper Lig loss to Trabzonspor on 16 August 2021.